 If your fire protection or firefighting equipment contain F-gases you must:

-If your fire protection system contains 3kg or more of F-gases you must:
+If your fire protection system contains the equivalent of 5 tonnes of CO2 or more of F-gases you must:

-If your system contains 30kg or more of F-gases you must check for leaks at least every six months.
+If your system contains 50 tonnes or more CO2 equivalent you must check for leaks at least every six months.

-If your system contains more than 300kg of F-gases you must test for leaks every three months and have fitted an automatic leak detection system.
+If your system contains more than 50 tonnes CO2 equivalent you must test for leaks every three months.

 F-gas Support has information sheets covering F-gases and fire protection system Standards for UK businesses.